AIA / CEU Courses

 - Description: Office design is a major component of employee engagement, retention and productivity.
 Top performing companies recognize that good design is good for business.
 They create workplaces where focus and collaborative thinking coexist, empowering each individual to excel while facilitating constructive interactions with coworkers.
 The office of today and tomorrow must address a multi-generational workforce, be humanistic, offer choice, and provide flexibility.
 While office design and furniture trends have evolved to meet these trends, office lighting has not.

-Course: 0621-Let’s Clear the Air with UV-C – 1 LU/HSW
+Course: 0621-LET’S CLEAR THE AIR WITH UV-C – 1 LU/HSW

 - Description: An examination of physiological and psychological responses to the lighting of architectural surfaces.
 Advantages of asymmetric luminaires in creating impactful, uniform lighting effects are also explored.
 Topics: Physiological and psychological responses to illuminated surfaces and spaces; considerations for relating light sources to their target surfaces; attributes of asymmetric luminaires; and factors influencing our perception of uniformity.